"Find something you're passionate about and keep tremendously interested in it." Julia Child "Be so good they can't ignore you." Steve Martin

 Get help in navigating the application process."

-If you've already earned your credential and are ready for monthly challenge and support in a Cohort of veteran coaches, check out Supervision Cohorts with Patty: The focus of supervision is on the personal power and presence and improvisational skills of veteran coaches.
+If you've already earned your credential and are ready for monthly challenge and support in a Cohort of veteran coaches, check out Supervision Cohorts with Patty: The focus of supervision is on the personal power, presence, and improvisational skills of veteran coaches.

 Each one has impressed me with their grit, enthusiasm, hard work, creativity, and integrity.
 Each one exemplifies The SeattleCoach Rules.